 Life in Greensboro

 Greensboro has many things to see and experience when you need a break from studying.
-To help you learn your way around if you are new to the Greensboro area, the LEAFS have created a guide "Greensboro Places".
+To help you learn your way around if you are new to the Greensboro area, the Student Mentors have created a guide "Greensboro Places".
 Included is everything from restuarants, to dry cleaners and tailors, grocery stores and shopping centers, as well as child care or veterinary services.

 Here is a sampling of some of the current students’ favorite places close to school to get you started…